SLAC/slac-features/sites/all/modules/contrib/botcha/README.txt

 BOTCHA configuration page allows selecting which forms to protect.
 There is also an admin mode checkbox which adds links to forms for simple BOTCHA configuration.

+Please note!: Using BOTCHA logging setting could cause at high levels putting vulnerable data into logs.
+We have some basic escaping (e.g., for password field) - but any other data could be found in raw format.
+Please be careful with logging level setting!

 Hidden settings
 ---------------